SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Contrastive Representation Learning

 Contrastive learning enables deep learning models to learn relevant representations without annotations.
-Many contrastive learning methods exist, each with its own particularities; SimCLR~\cite{chen2020simple} is one of the most popular approaches.
+Many contrastive learning methods exist, each with its own particularities; SimCLR~\citep{chen2020simple} is one of the most popular approaches.
 At each step, it generates positive pairs through data augmentations, then maximizes the similarity between positive pairs while minimizing the similarity between positive pairs and the negative others.
 However, in this approach, positive and negative pairs are restricted to the instances within the batch, which limits the learned diversity.
-MoCo v2~\cite{he2020momentum} addresses this limitation by introducing a queue to store the batch of the previous iteration and use two encoders.
-In SimCLR, and Moco v2, many negative pairs that often share similar characteristics are generated.
-This complicates the discrimination and often yields poorly discriminated embedding space.
+MoCo v2~\citep{chen2020improved} addresses this limitation by introducing a queue to store the batch of the previous iteration and use two encoders.
+In SimCLR and MoCo v2, many negative pairs that often share similar characteristics are generated.
+This complicates the discrimination and often yields a poorly discriminated embedding space.
 In response,~\cite{li2020prototypical} introduced the prototypical contrastive learning (PCL).
-It follows the MoCo v2 approach, but at each step, it uses the $k$-means clustering~\cite{macqueen1967some} on instances from the previous iterations in the queue.
-The issue with the PCL is the use of a clustering function that requires the predefined number of clusters $k$.
+It follows the MoCo approach, but at each step, it uses the $k$-means clustering~\citep{macqueen1967some} on instances from the momentum encoder.
+The issue with the PCL is the use of a clustering function that requires a number of clusters.
 Modern contrastive methods such as BYOL or SimSiam avoid this issue by using only positive pairs.
-BYOL uses two encoders (the online and the target), at each step it generates positive pairs which are then passed through an encoder.
+BYOL uses two encoders (the online and the target), at each step it generates positive pairs which are then passed through the encoders.
 The online encoder is trained to predict the target encoder.
-SimSiam for its part employs a straightforward Siamese architecture~\cite{bromley1993signature} consisted of one encoder to learn representations from augmentations.
+SimSiam for its part employs a straightforward Siamese architecture~\citep{bromley1993signature} with one encoder to learn representations from augmentations.
 These approaches are generally designed and validated for image classification and segmentation tasks.
-They have been used in the SLR and have yielded interesting results~\cite{kothadiya2023simsiam, madjoukeng2025benchmarking,madjoukeng2025local}.
+They have been used in the SLR and have yielded interesting results~\citep{kothadiya2023simsiam, madjoukeng2025benchmarking,madjoukeng2025local}.
 The next section presents previous works in SLR.

-\section{Sign language recognition}
+\section{Sign Language Recognition}

-Similar to spoken languages, there are many sign languages differing from one region to another.
-Several SLR approaches have been developed for various sign languages.